skleee/skleee.github.io/_pages/about.md

 **Sungkyunkwan University, Republic of Korea**
 M.S., Department of Artificial Intelligence
 *Mar 2021 – Feb 2023*
+Advisor: Prof. Jongwuk Lee
+Thesis: A Dual Document Encoder Based on Sparse Representations for First-stage Retrieval

 **Sungkyunkwan University, Republic of Korea**
-B.S., Department of Computer Science and Engineering &
-B.A., Department of Global Economics
+B.S., Department of Computer Science and Engineering & B.A., Department of Global Economics
 *Mar 2017 – Feb 2021*